jburguete/genetic/2.2.2/README.md

 libraries and utilities.
 You can follow detailed instructions in [install-unix](https://github.com/jburguete/install-unix/blob/master/tutorial.pdf)

-2. Then, in a MSYS2 terminal, follow steps 1 and 2 of the previous Debian Linux 8 section
+2. Then, in a MSYS2 terminal, follow steps 1 and 2 of the previous Debian 9
+section

-Fedora Linux 25
+Fedora Linux 29
 _______________

 1. In order to use OpenMPI compilation do in a terminal (in 64 bits version):
 > $ export PATH=$PATH:/usr/lib64/openmpi/bin

-2. Then, follow steps 1 to 4 of the previous Debian 8 section
+2. Then, follow steps 1 to 4 of the previous Debian 9 section

 OpenIndiana Hipster
 ___________________